Your son has popped the question! She said “YES”… and they’re engaged!

 8th, be a liaison and communicator to your guests when they have questions about dress code, timeline, lodging, gift registry, travel plans, etc. This helps alleviate stress and a barrage of questions to the bride & groom, so they can focus on their own logistics and plans…and mostly ENJOY!
 Study the guest list to know names and introduce yourself to the new people, say hello to everyone.
 Know which groomsmen and bridesmaids have responsibilities – your go-to people if needed with last-minute details.
 Also, if you foresee or can predict family drama and histrionics, do your best to diffuse that by reminding the parties involved that this day is not about them or old clashes, it’s about the bride and groom.
 Encourage attendees to be grown up, be gracious and behave!

 10th, for the ceremony, let the bride decide how she would like everyone to proceed down the aisle, and so on.
 Ceremony traditions have changed too.
 Often there is no religion, no church – instead modern couples are opting for natural outdoor backdrops – by the water, in the mountains, a field, a rustic barn – with a simple floral altar or arch.
 Perhaps their officiant is a friend recently ordained online just for this occasion.
 One highlight and privilege is the Mother Son Dance.
 My son and I had fun selecting the best song.
-I followed his lead – pun intended – and while we didn’t practice or choreograph our dance, it was amazing according to Me!
-All our kitchen dance parties with my kids may have contributed to the fun and freestyle.
+I followed his lead – pun intended – and while we didn’t practice or choreograph our dance, it was amazing… according to Me!
+All those kitchen dance parties with my kids may have contributed to the fun and freestyle.

 I have written this in perspective, hindsight is always 20/20, right?!
 Was everything perfect?
 No, a Covid exposure popped up the day prior, and we all had to pivot.
 My son informed all the guests, and let them make their healthiest choice.
 He handled it honestly and tactfully – and the couple was rewarded with a magnificently lovely Montana day of sun, and a perfect sunset as we danced the night away in an elegant rustic barn strewn with white lights.
 It was precious and priceless!
 Humor: you can’t always use the terms “wedding” and “priceless” in the same sentence 😉